 He gave his opponent no quarter, and the stubborn

 tenacity with which he held on in the face of Lee’s punishment was something the soldiers of the Army of the Potomac had never seen in their idolized General McClellan.

 separation into component parts

 dissolution of the Union, many people felt that compensation lay in stopping human slaughter.

-a person who pleads for a cause or propounds an idea
+a person who pleads for a person, cause, or idea

 Today as I read General McClellan’s response to the Democratic Committee, so set to elect him as an